dylanchen0114/blog_pages/_posts/2017-12-31-Instacart-Market-Basket-Analysis.md

 ### have_you_bought

-*  whether or not users have bought high-frequency products; as one-hot encoding
+*  whether or not users have bought high-frequency products (one-hot encoding)

 ### None

 *  tag previous t order whether or not is **None** order (t: 1~20)

-*  None order: all products in this order are all new items (not bought before by this user)
+   None order: all products in this order are all new items (not bought before by this user)

 ## Item Feature